adelakobic/feedTheRead/FeedREADME.md

 # feedTheRead 🥙😋🗒
-Using Node.js to create a README generator.
+This project is using Node.js to create a README generator.

 ## Description 📜
 When creating an open source project on GitHub, it’s important to include a high-quality README for the app.
 This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;to increase the likelihood that other developers will contribute to the success of the project.